radareorg/r2retdec/README.md

 | pdzj           # Dump the current decompiled function as JSON.
 | pdzo           # Decompile current function side by side with offsets.
 | pdz*           # Decompiled code is returned to r2 as a comment.
+Environment:
+| %RETDEC_PATH   # Path to the RetDec decompiler script.
+| %DEC_SAVE_DIR  # Directory to save decompilation into.
 ```

 The following environment variables may be used to dynamically customize plugin's behavior: